 Data on baseline (ie, presurgical scores) and postoperative outcome scores were weighed by the inverse study variance and used in fractional polynomial regression modelling to build graphs depicting the course of pain and disability over time.
-STATA V.14 was used for the analyses (StataCorp, College Station, TX).
+STATA V.14 was used for the analyses (StataCorp, College Station, TX).20

 Meta-analyses were performed to assess the differences in pain, disability and complications after surgery, between predictor groups (ie, obese and non-obese groups as defined by included studies), using a random effects model.
 When possible, different analyses were performed for knee and hip arthroplasty and also for different levels of obesity (ie, obesity and morbid obesity).
-When means and SD of outcomes of interest were presented for multiple predictor groups in the same study (ie, underweight (body mass index (BMI)<18), normal weight (BMI≥18<25), overweight (BMI≥25<30) and obese level I (BMI≥30<35), II (BMI≥35<40) or III (BMI≥40)) these were combined into two groups (non-obese: BMI<30 and obese: BMI≥30) as recommended in the Cochrane Handbook for Systematic Reviews of Interventions before inclusion in the pooled analyses.
+When means and SD of outcomes of interest were presented for multiple predictor groups in the same study (ie, underweight (body mass index (BMI)<18), normal weight (BMI≥18<25), overweight (BMI≥25<30) and obese level I (BMI≥30<35), II (BMI≥35<40) or III (BMI≥40)) these were combined into two groups (non-obese: BMI<30 and obese: BMI≥30) as recommended in the Cochrane Handbook for Systematic Reviews of Interventions18 before inclusion in the pooled analyses.
 Results were reported as standardised mean differences (SMD) and 95% CIs.
-Between-study heterogeneity was calculated using I $(I^2<25\%$ : small heterogeneity; $25\%<I^2<75\%$ : moderate heterogeneity; I>75%: large heterogeneity).
-We have defined an SMD of 0.2 as small difference, 0.5 as moderate difference and 0.8 as large difference.
+Between-study heterogeneity was calculated using I2 $(I^2<25\%$: small heterogeneity; $25\%<I^2<75\%$: moderate heterogeneity; I2>75%: large heterogeneity).21 We have defined an SMD of 0.2 as small difference, 0.5 as moderate difference and 0.8 as large difference.22

 Assessment of publication bias was performed using funnel plots.
 The precision (ie, SE) of included studies was plotted against the difference in outcomes between groups (ie, obese or non-obese) and results visually analysed.
 In the absence of publication bias or small study bias, smaller studies should be evenly spread around the base of the funnel, while the larger studies should be concentrated around the top of the funnel.
-Plot asymmetry was also quantified using the Egger's tests, for which a null hypothesis represents symmetry of plotted data.
+Plot asymmetry was also quantified using the Egger's tests, for which a null hypothesis represents symmetry of plotted data.23 and excluded based on keywords, titles and abstracts.
+All the remaining 388 studies were written in English and were assessed by reading the full text, of which 326 were then excluded, yielding 62 studies to be included in the 5 systematic review.
+24-85 From these, 31 presented enough data to be included in at least one of the meta-analyses (figure 1).

-All meta-analyses were conducted using Comprehen-All meta-analyses were conducted using Comprehensive Meta-Analysis software (Comprehensive Meta-Analysis, Englewood, NJ).
+All meta-analyses were conducted using Comprehensive Meta-Analysis software (Comprehensive Meta-Analysis, Englewood, NJ).
 For studies not reporting enough data to be included in the meta-analyses, the reported individual associations were tabulated and qualitatively presented in tables 2-5.